Guidance for Holiday Safety 2023

-Health and safety protocols for November-December holiday activities in the City of St. Louis.
+Health and safety guidelines for November-December holiday activities in the City of St. Louis.

-We ask that you protect your health and the health of your loved ones by doing the following:
+These are just a few effective ways to protect your health and the health of your loved ones:

 - Protect yourself and your community by getting vaccinated for COVID-19 and influenza.

 - Stay home if you do not feel well, are at higher risk for getting very sick from COVID-19, or live with people who are at higher risk of getting very sick from COVID-19.